gautammalik-git/AutoDockPipeline/README.md

 2. Perform docking:

-Make sure you are in the cwd with all the ligand PDB files, protein PDB file, 'Repository' and all the python scripts attached with this github repository.
+Make sure you are in the working directory with the ligand PDB files, protein PDB file, 'Repository' and all the python scripts attached with this github repository.

 ```markdown
 python3 centroid_lig1.py <prot_name> <x,y,z>